IPsec - Roadwarriors IKEv2

 Note

-iOS doesn’t allow setting a DNS Server for the VPN, and it ignores the DNS Configuration Payload.
-The only workaround would be to change the DNS Server manually in the Wi-Fi settings each time the tunnel is brought up, and change them back when it’s turned off.
+iOS does not allow setting a DNS Server for the VPN, and it ignores the DNS Configuration Payload.
+The only workaround would be to change the DNS Server manually in the Wi-Fi settings each time the tunnel is brought up, and change them back when it is turned off.

 Android StrongSwan VPN client